 What about funding?

-(1) i.e. 'ordinarily resident' in the UK, or an EU national who has spent the previous three years in the UK undertaking undergraduate study and who therefore meets the residency requirements.
+(1) 'ordinarily resident' in the UK, or an EU national who has spent the previous three years in the UK undertaking undergraduate study and who therefore meets the residence requirements.

-(2) i.e. 'ordinarily resident' in an EU country other than the UK.
+(2) 'ordinarily resident' in an EU country other than the UK.

-(3) i.e. not 'ordinarily resident' in the UK or other EU country.
+(3) not 'ordinarily resident' in the UK or other EU country.

+All research students are members of a college.
 On the graduate application form, you may choose to either (i) indicate that you have no college preference, in which case a college will be selected on your behalf, or (ii) state a college preference.
 You will not be able to amend your choice after submitting your application.
 Whether or not you state a college preference will not affect the Department's assessment of your application.
-For further informaiton, please refer to the Application Guide at www.ox.ac.uk/admissions/postgraduate_courses/apply/application_guide.html.
+Further information on colleges.

 Why do a DPhil at Oxford?